kismetwireless/kismet-docs/devel/rest/001-api_updates.md

 Over time, the Kismet endpoint API will change - while efforts are made to retain compatibility whenever possible, some changes will require breaking older implementations.
 These significant changes will be documented here.

-* `git` - Major rewrites of HTTP and networking, memory optimizations
+* `2020-12-R1` - Major rewrites of HTTP and networking, memory optimizations

     This version introduces a complete rewrite of the internal webserver implementation, changing the core webserver library to Boost::Beast and rewriting how endpoints are processed and parsed.